 Relevance: Primarily for basic neuroscience, but with the possibility of early detection towards early intervention in infancy.
 We are not doing this research with the aim of prenatal screening with a view to termination, since this does not align with our ethical values of respecting autistic people.

-Funding: The Autism Research Trust, the Wellcome Trust, the Medical Research Council
+Funding: The Autism Research Trust, the Wellcome Trust, the Medical Research Council, and the National Institute of Health

 - Fetal Anogenital Distance Using Ultrasound, Prenatal Diagnosis 39, 27-535 (2019), E Aydin, R Holt, D Chaplin, R Hawkes, C Allison, G Hackett, T Austin, A Tsompanidis, L Gabis, S I Ziv, S Baron-Cohen